MarcoL-Forge/hcl-forge/PACKAGES.md

   - renders the current document bytes
   - writes to `--out` and/or prints to `--stdout`
 - `replace`
-  - performs one targeted attribute replacement using either a generic selector or the legacy block type, labels, and attribute fields
+  - performs one targeted attribute replacement using either a generic `--target` selector or the legacy `--block-type` / `--labels` / `--attr` flags
+  - supports scalar replacements and raw HCL expression replacements through `--value-type`
   - writes to `--out` and/or prints to `--stdout`
 - `apply`
   - loads a YAML playbook